The importance of mistakes and errors in achieving high performance

-The Decisive Moment by Jonah Lehrer
+The Decisive Moment: How the Brain Makes up its Mind, by Jonah Lehrer

 The Ten Commandments for Business Failure by Donald R. Keough

-The Brain that Changes Itself by Norman Doidge
+The Brain that Changes Itself, by Norman Doidge

-The Hidden Brain by Shankar Vedantam
+The Hidden Brain, by Shankar Vedantam

-Sway – The Irresistible Pull of Irrational Behaviour by Ori and Ron Brafman
+Sway – The Irresistible Pull of Irrational Behaviour, by Ori and Ron Brafman

 The information contained in this post is current at the date of editing – 19 June 2023.